Georgia State vs. Georgia Southern College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Georgia State's games this season have gone over 55 points four of seven times.
+- Georgia State has combined with its opponents to score more than 55.5 points in four of seven games this season.

-- Georgia Southern has combined with its opponents to score more than 55 points in three of six games this season.
+- Georgia Southern has combined with its opponents to score more than 55.5 points in one game this season.

-- The two teams combine to score 47.6 points per game, 7.4 less than the total in this contest.
+- The two teams combine to average 47.6 points per game, 7.9 less than the over/under in this contest.

-- The 66.3 points per game these two squads have allowed their opponents to score this season are 11.3 more than the 55 over/under in this contest.
+- This contest's over/under is 10.8 points under the 66.3 these two squads combine to give up per game in 2021.

-- The average total in Panthers games this season is 57.1, 2.1 points above Saturday's total of 55.
+- The Panthers and their opponents have scored an average of 57.1 points per game in 2021, 1.6 more than Saturday's total.

-- The 53.5 PPG average total in Eagles games this season is 1.5 points fewer than this game's over/under.
+- The 53.5 PPG average total in Eagles games this season is two points fewer than this game's over/under.

 Georgia State Stats and Trends